aftnoontea/aftnoontea/README.md

 - 👋 Hello everyone, this is aftnoontea.
-- 👨‍⚕️ I'm an embedded firmware developer.
+- 👨‍⚕️ My job is as an architect of embedded devices.
 - 🌱 I’m currently learning AWS IoT and Azure IoT.
 - 💞️ I’m looking to collaborate on OSS related to embedded system.